What Is a Global Data Fellow?

 - Workshops: Join virtual, data-driven workshops on key CSEA issues.

-- Annual residency: Attend a residential training for deeper engagement and knowledge-sharing.
+- Annual residency: Attend residential training for deeper engagement and knowledge-sharing.

 - Symposium: Present and discuss your work at the annual Childlight Research Symposium.